dbshadow/Dingo/README.md

 ## Features

 - **Dual Interface**: Use the intuitive Web UI for manual tasks or the powerful CLI for automation.
+- **Live Translation**: A simple, side-by-side interface for translating single sentences or short paragraphs on the fly.
 - **CSV Translation**: Translates text from a `source` column to a `target` column in a CSV file with real-time progress updates.
 - **IDML Workflow**: Provides a complete workflow for translating Adobe InDesign files:
     - **Extractor**: Extracts text from an `.idml` file into a ready-to-translate `.csv` file.